CoolBoy-S/Anime-Multiverse/README.md

 **Buff Characters**

-＋ "Strength bonus for Shigure unit increase from +20% to +50%"
+- "Strength bonus for Shigure unit increase from +20% to +50%"

 **Nerf Characters**

-ー "Range bonus for Shinon, Mine, Takina units decrease from +2 Range to +1 Range"
+- "Range bonus for Shinon, Mine, Takina units decrease from +2 Range to +1 Range"

 **Buff Improvements**

-＋ "Production bonus for at least 2 Anime Building are neighbouring"
+- "Production bonus for at least 2 Anime Building are neighbouring"

 NOTE : This mod is still WIP, there will be new characters and buildings and there may be slight changes to the character's abilities to make the game more balanced.
 If you have any requests or suggestions, feel free to contact me! 🙏